-- 12. Conservation Easement If acquiring a conservation easement, provide a description of the proposed restrictions and reservations for the easement and the funding mechanism to support long-term stewardship.

-- 13. Appraisal If available.

-- 14. Preliminary Title Report If available.
+- 10. Conservation Easement If acquiring a conservation easement, provide a description of the proposed restrictions and reservations for the easement and the funding mechanism to support long-term stewardship. - 11.
+Appraisal If available.
+The date of valuation in the appraisal must be less than one year before close of escrow. - 12.
+Preliminary Title Report If available.